YunxinLi/LingCloud/README.md

 ## Future Exploration

 1. Finetune the LLMs with multimodal insturction data may decrease their performances on NLP.
+In this paper, we find that text instruction-following tuning LLMs have better generalization on performing multimodal interaction.
-Could we jointly finetune LLMs with multimodal instruction data and text-only instruction-tuning data?
+For future, could we jointly finetune LLMs with multimodal instruction data and text-only instruction-tuning data?
 How could we alleviate this bias?<br>
 2.